 Social marketing can be a useful transportation demand management (TDM) planning approach, to change people's travel behavior.
-A new NITC study led by Philip Winters and Amy Lester of the University of South Florida's Center for Urban Transportation Research (CUTR) explored a consumer market...Read more
+A new NITC study led by Philip Winters and Amy Lester of the University of South Florida's Center for Urban Transportation Research (CUTR) explored a consumer...Read more

 Sunday, the first day of the Transportation Research Board annual meeting in Washington, D.C., is workshop day.
 Portland State University doctoral student Tara Goddard presents in a showcase of research stemming from the prestigious Dwight D. Eisenhower Transportation Fellowship program.